The World's 50 Best Restaurants

-The World's 50 Best Restaurants has earned its legitimacy as providing guidance to aspiring gourmets, inspiring diners to travel and explore restaurants and bars, unveiling up-and-coming chefs and culinary trends, and showcasing various cuisines from around the world.

 History

-The World’s 50 Best Restaurants list first appeared as a feature in the British magazine Restaurant in 2002.
-Shortly afterwards, an awards night was established to celebrate the release of the list that soon became a major event in the culinary world.
-The results are now published via the World’s 50 Best Restaurants social media channels and on the World’s 50 Best Restaurants website on the awards night.
+The World's 50 Best Restaurants list first appeared as a feature in the British magazine Restaurant in 2002.
+Shortly afterwards, an awards night was established to celebrate the release of the list.
+The results are published via the World's 50 Best Restaurants social media channels and on the World's 50 Best Restaurants website on the awards night.

 The World's 50 Best Restaurants list is the result of a poll of over 1,000 independent experts, who each cast votes for establishments where they have enjoyed their best restaurant experiences.
-The World’s 50 Best Restaurants Academy is gender-balanced and contains 27 regions around the world.
+The World's 50 Best Restaurants Academy is gender-balanced and contains 27 regions around the world.
 Each region has a chairperson (Academy Chair), and that chairperson assembles 40 people (including themselves) to vote.
 This panel is an equal mix of leading chefs and restaurateurs in that region, food journalists and critics, and well-travelled gourmets.
 Under usual circumstances, at least 25% of the panellists from each region change each year.

-The World’s 50 Best Restaurants’ voting process and results are subject to independent adjudication by Deloitte.
+The World's 50 Best Restaurants' voting process and results are subject to independent adjudication by Deloitte.

-There are no criteria for voting, what is ‘best’ is left up to each voter to decide – as everyone’s tastes are different, so everyone’s idea of what constitutes a great restaurant experience is different.
-The organisation allows the 1,080 expert voters to make up their own minds, and simply collates their votes to create the list.
+There are no criteria for voting.
+The organisation allows the 1,080 voters to make up their own minds, and collates their votes to create the list.

-Since 2013, William Reed has also published regional restaurant lists Asia's 50 Best Restaurants and Latin America's 50 Best Restaurants, and launched Middle East & North Africa’s 50 Best Restaurants in February 2022.
+Since 2013, William Reed has also published regional restaurant lists Asia's 50 Best Restaurants and Latin America's 50 Best Restaurants, and launched Middle East & North Africa's 50 Best Restaurants in February 2022.

 A rule introduced in 2019 disqualifies previous winners from competing.
 Noma qualified again in 2021 because it closed in 2016 and reopened in a new location and concept.